How To Cook With Olive Oil

 Stop worrying about smoke point.
 Headlines and newspapers thrive on headlines that throw readers into a panic.
 But there’s truly no need to worry or obsess.

-What Not To Do When Cooking With Olive Oil (& Other Oils)
+What Not To Do When Cooking With Olive Oil (& Other Cooking Fats)

-BeĀ mindful of the heat setting when cooking with olive oil.
-All cooking fatsĀ can smoke if left to heat for too long.
+Be mindful of the heat setting when cooking.
+All cooking fats can smoke if left to heat for too long.
 Here's what not to do when cooking with olive oil:

-• Leave olive oil on heat and walk away
+• Leave oil on heat and walk away

-• Let the oil smoke profusely and continue cooking (think clouds of smoke, kitchen fire)
+• Let the product smoke profusely and continue cooking (think clouds of smoke, kitchen fire)

-Again, these rules apply to all cooking fats.Ā This is about cooking responsibly and well.
-Heating oil on high can be a safety hazard.
+Again, these rules apply to all cooking fats.
+This is about cooking responsibly and well.
+Heating on high can be a safety hazard.

 How To Make Italian Soffritto